kareema612/ChocolateCakeRecipe/recipe.md

 # MAKING OF CAKE

+  take a bowl and pour:-
+    dry ingredients:-
+    1/1-2 cup of flour
+    1/2 cup of PowderSuger
+    1 cup of cocoaPowder
+    1 tsp of bakingSoda

+   mix it well
+   wet ingredients:-
+   4 eggs
+   1 cup of milk
+   4 tbsp of vagetableOil

-  take a bowl and pour:- flour,PowderSuger,cocoaPowder,bakingSoda,bakingPowder mix it well pour wet ingredients in dry ingredient:-eggs,milk,vagetableOil mix it well your batter is "READY"
+   pour wet ingredients in dry ingredient together

+   mix it well
+   your batter is "READY"

-   pour it in the cake tin you made now bake it
+   pour it in the cake tin you made now bake it in oven 350 dgree ,30 to 40 minutes

    # creame of the cake

+     To make the creame you need:-
+     4 cubes of  butter
+     6 cubes of creameChees
+     1-1/2 of cocoaPowder
+     1 cup of milk
+     2 cupes of powderSuger

-     To make the creame you need:- butter,creameChees,cocoaPowder,milk,powderSuger first take a bowl and pour:- creameChees & butter mix it well
+     first take a bowl and pour:- creameChees & butter mix it well
      now power cocoaPowder,milk,powderSuger in the mixter you made of butter,creameChees